jf-viguier/docs/development/architecture/domain/references/currency/_partials/toggle-exchange-rate-automatization-command.md

 `PrestaShop\PrestaShop\Core\Domain\Currency\Command\ToggleExchangeRateAutomatizationCommand`

 {{% notice warning %}}
-**Deprecated:** This command previously integrated with the CronJobs module, which has been archived as of December 2025.
-To automatically update currency exchange rates, you should configure a standard cron job instead.
+**Deprecated:** This command is tied to the CronJobs module, which is being phased out and will no longer be available after December 2025.
+To automatically update currency exchange rates, configure a standard cron job instead.
 See the [Pricing FAQ]({{< relref "/faq/pricing" >}}) for details on setting up currency rate updates.
 {{% /notice %}}

 _Class ToggleExchangeRateAutomatizationCommand is responsible for turning on or off the automatic exchange rate update setting._